Vain-Guy/A-B-Testing_2/README.md

 ### Project Overview

-This project explores whether different banner ad types—**sneakers** vs. **accessories**—have a measurable impact on **sales conversions** among desktop users during **May 2019**.
-Using real-world customer data, we apply A/B testing principles to determine if banner design can influence purchase behavior.
+This project explores whether different banner ad types: **sneakers** vs. **accessories**, have a measurable impact on **sales conversions** among desktop users during **May 2019**.
+Using real-world customer data, I applied A/B testing principles to determine if banner design can influence purchase behavior.

-This isn’t a theoretical exercise—it’s a practical test of how design and marketing choices translate into business outcomes.
+This isn’t a theoretical exercise, it’s a practical test of how design and marketing choices translate into business outcomes.

 ### Research Question